-The Probation Department has contracted with the Canal Welcome Center to assist Latino youth to successfully complete probation.
+The Probation Department has contracted with the Multicultural Center of Marin to assist Latino youth to successfully complete probation.
 The primary tool used to provide that assistance is a cadre of mentors, who work with the youth their families, and the Deputy Probation Officer to ensure successful completion of probation terms and conditions.